To the main lobby concert setlists tour history archive of Tull live sets 1965-2010 copenhagen

 24/11/68MothersBirmingham, UK

-Support: Earth (which later became Black Sabbath).
+Support: possibly Earth (which later became Black Sabbath).
 Their lead guitarist was Tony Iommi, who was asked to audition for Tull.

 Returning from this gig, Mick was told he was leaving.